 I didn’t vote for Trump nor did I vote for Clinton.
 I knew my vote wasn’t going to get the result I wanted and I showed up anyway.
-I showed up for what I want accepting it may not come through today but with every consistent effort I make it will eventually result in a happy dance.
-Until then I can only show up consistently in my truths for what I value.
+I showed up for what I want while accepting it may not come to fruition today but with every consistent effort I make – it will eventually result in a happy dance.
+Until then, I can only consistently show up in my truths for what I value.

 I do want to challenge everyone to look in the mirror and really take stock of what energy you’re contributing to this conversation.

 Yes, this is going to be one hell of a challenging period for not only the US, but the world, and we are here for many reasons.

 Perhaps find your place in the narrative, or better yet create your place in the narrative, to get what you want?
 If you don’t have the stamina or commitment to do that then at least radiate something other than judgement and hate for others who wanted something different than you.

 I’m seeing those who recited sound bites of things like “when they go low, we go high” now spewing venom and hatred about people they don’t even know.
 So let me ask you, was the whole “go high” bit so long as you got what you wanted?

 The only thing that truly shocked me in the last 24 hours was Clinton not showing up to the Javits Center upon defeat to acknowledge her fiercely loyal and loud supporters.
 Was a defeat speech not prepared or did she just want to cut and run the very second her interests weren’t served?
 Ahhhhh yes … now that would be the true American way now wouldn’t it?!